Where is Saint Kitts and Nevis?

 English is the official language spoken.
 The ethnic group majority is reported as predominately black.
 The majority of the country identifies as Anglican, Protestant Christian, or Roman Catholic.

 St. Kitts and Nevis was a British colony until 1983, and therefore English had been adopted long before it was declared the official language by the constitution which was enacted on June 23, 1983.
 Although English is the official language on the Island, the majority of the locals prefer to use St. Kitts Creole.
 English has heavily influenced St. Kitts Creole.
 About 98% of the population on the Island can converse in English.
-The minority languages spoken on the islands include Spanish and Guyanese Creole.Read more on Saint Kitts and Nevis's Capital
+The minority languages spoken on the islands include Spanish and Guyanese Creole.Read more on Saint Kitts and Nevis's Languages

 The dialing code for the country is -868.